 Starting in August 2011, Williams spent six months with Het Nationale Ballet in Amsterdam before joining ABT as a member of the corps de ballet in January 2012.

-Her repertoire with the Company includes Lead D'Jampe in La Bayadère, the Fairy Summer in Frederick Ashton's Cinderella, the Mazurka Lady in Coppélia, Zulma in Giselle, one of the Nutcracker's Sisters and the Spanish Dance in Alexei Ratmansky's The Nutcracker, a Carnival Dance in Othello, Lady Capulet and a Harlot in Romeo and Juliet, the Fairy Fleur de farine (Wheat flower) in The Sleeping Beauty, the pas de trois and a big swan in Swan Lake and roles in After You, The Brahms-Haydn Variations, Company B, Drink To Me Only With Thine Eyes, Raymonda Divertissements and With a Chance of Rain.
+Her repertoire with the Company includes a Shade and Lead D'Jampe in La Bayadère, the Fairy Summer in Frederick Ashton's Cinderella, the Mazurka Lady in Coppélia, Zulma in Giselle, one of the Nutcracker's Sisters and the Spanish Dance in Alexei Ratmansky's The Nutcracker, a Carnival Dance in Othello, Lady Capulet and a Harlot in Romeo and Juliet, the Fairy Fleur de farine (Wheat flower) and the Countess in The Sleeping Beauty, the pas de trois and a big swan in Swan Lake and roles in After You, The Brahms-Haydn Variations, Company B, Drink To Me Only With Thine Eyes, Raymonda Divertissements and With a Chance of Rain.
 She created the Gold Fairy in Alexei Ratmansky's The Sleeping Beauty, a leading role in Her Notes and a role in AfterEffect.